 How to consume pecans — While it’s okay to eat pecan nuts raw, most people prefer to roast them in a pan, the oven, or a microwave

 Nutrition — This large nut originally from Brazil (hence the name) is a super source of selenium.
-A 100-gram serving contains only 4 grams of net carbs, which makes Brazil nuts ideal for the keto diet.
+A 100-gram serving contains only 4 grams of net carbs, which makes these nuts ideal for the keto diet.

 Nutrition — Macadamia nuts only have 5 g of carbs per 100 g, which makes it hard to ingest too many carbs.
 This is why many keto dieters go nuts for them.
 Of all nuts, they have the highest monounsaturated fat, thiamin, and manganese content.